 Africa is typically placed at the margins of academic and popular discourses about international politics.
 This module turns the tables, placing Africa and its engagement with the outside world at the centre of analysis.
-The aim here is not to deny Africa's position of structural weakness within a highly uneven global political and economic system but rather to investigate how African actors, institutions and processes interact with the global system.
-In so doing, the module encourages students to challenge conventional understandings of international politics and develop a detailed and nuanced understanding of Africa's place within the international system.
+Due to its population growth, by 2050, a quarter of the world’s people will be African, a development bound to impact global trade and international politics.
+The aim is not to deny Africa's position of structural weakness within a highly uneven global political and economic system but rather to investigate how African actors, institutions and processes interact with the global system.
+In so doing, the module encourages students to challenge conventional understandings of global politics and develop a complex understanding of Africa's place within the international system.

-The module first introduces students to key conceptual approaches to Africa’s role in international politics, from ‘Africanist’ critiques of mainstream international relations theory to theories of extraversion and African agency.
-Students are then encouraged to apply these theoretical approaches to the most salient issues in African international politics - the role of the African state, Africa’s place in a changing global order, peace and security, trade, aid, climate change and health.
-The topics incorporate case studies in order to encourage students to reflect critically on the diversity and specificity of African political contexts and experiences while also developing a broad understanding of the international politics of the continent as a whole.
+The module starts by introducing students to key conceptual approaches to Africa’s role in international politics, from ‘Africanist’ critiques of mainstream international relations theory to theories of extraversion and African agency.
+Students are then encouraged to apply these theoretical approaches to the most salient issues in African international politics - the role of the African state, Africa’s place in a changing global order, postcolonialism and race, peace and security, trade, aid, climate change and global health governance.
+The topics incorporate case studies in order to encourage students to reflect critically on the diversity and specificity of African political contexts while also developing a broad understanding of the international politics of the continent as a whole.
 Through group and individual seminar tasks and formative and summative written assessments, the module will enable students to develop and enhance a range of key transferable skills, including written and oral communication, critical thinking, and argumentative and analytical skills.

 By the end of the module, students will be able to:

 |% of module mark